EmiliosRichards/File-Management-System/README.md

 ![Design Flowchart](https://github.com/EmiliosRichards/File-Management-System/blob/main/Flowchart.png)

+### Code Layout

+1. Import required libraries.
+2. Define classes.
+3. Implement file operations.
-**Code**: Import required libraries, define classes, implement file operations, account for exeption handling.
+4. Account for exeption handling.

-This covers the design phase of the project.
-Next, we will cover how to use the finished product, how I arrived at the completion of said product, and what I learned during the process of creating it.
+**This covers the design phase of the project.
+Next, we will cover how to use the finished product, how I arrived at the completion of said product, and what I learned during the process of creating it.**